-- Cutting spaghetti with a knife: I always feel sorry for the Italian cuisine which is one of the most popular worldwide but oftentimes done so wrong.
-Dishes like Fettuccine Alfredo or Pizza Hawaii do not exist in Italy, and Italians might get increased heart rate when they watch foreigners cutting spaghetti into little pieces.
+- Cutting spaghetti with a knife: I always feel sorry for Italian cuisine which is one of the most popular worldwide but oftentimes done so wrong.
+Dishes like Fettuccine Alfredo or Pizza Hawaii do not exist in Italy, and Italians might get an increased heart rate when they watch foreigners cutting spaghetti into little pieces.
 Talking about spaghetti, if you want to eat it like Italians, skip the spoon and knife and simply use the fork.

-- Dressing inappropriately: Visiting churches and other religious sites in Italy should be by wearing appropriate clothes.
+- Dressing inappropriately: Visiting churches and other religious sites in Italy should be done by wearing appropriate clothes.
 No flip-flops, shorts, tops, or top-less men, please.

 🚴🏻♀️ How to stay healthy

-From skiing in the Italian alps, kite surfing at the Adria, or hiking in Tuscany - Italy offers a big variety of places for outdoor activities.
+From skiing in the Italian Alps, kite surfing at the Adria, or hiking in Tuscany - Italy offers a big variety of places for outdoor activities.

 - Winter sports: Trentino-South Tirol province, offers activities such as skiing, sledding, long-distance skiing, snowboarding, snowshoeing, and ice skating.

-- Kite surfing: This fun sport can be done from the Lake Garda to Sardinia, Calabria, and Sicily.
+- Kite surfing: This fun sport can be done from Lake Garda to Sardinia, Calabria, and Sicily.